#356: Shinny Dipping

 I'm constantly rehousing spaghetti.
 Is it, was the mistrial?

-What is so crazy about this and what one of the very small details of this case that I find super fascinating is someone who was on was a jury alternate last year
+what is so crazy about this and what One of the very small details of this case that I find super fascinating is someone who was on, was a jury alternate last year, who they weren't on her jury, but they were the ones like in case someone gets sick, so they have to be in the courtroom every time.

-Yeah, gotta be is they were a lawyer and they felt so passionate about this case that they joined her defense team after it.
+Yeah, gotta be they were a lawyer and they felt so passionate about this case that they joined her defense team after it.
 And they agreed.

 And so that's why they're having to redo it.
 But you guys, it's so crazy because it's just like the cop that investigated her has now since been fired.

-The documentary is called HBO.
+hbo and you get some pretty good boston accents in it what's the documentary is called HBO.
 No, it's on HBO.

 I don't know what it's called.
 I can't Google it.